John Marrant: American Revolutionary War

 During the American Revolutionary War, Marrant was impressed into the Royal Navy, serving as a musician for more than six years before being discharged in 1782.
 In 1780, he was at the Siege of Charleston.
 One year later, he was wounded in the Battle of Dogger Bank.
 He described battles in his Narrative, but official records do not document him as having served with the Navy.

-During the war, blacks slaves were told that if they served the British Crown, they would gain their freedom.
+During the war, Black slaves were told that if they served the British Crown, they would gain their freedom.
 There were 3,000 people who took the agreement and were called Black Loyalists.
 In 1783, they were transported to Nova Scotia after their names were recorded in the Book of Negroes, also called the New York City Inspection Roll of Negroes.
 The Black Loyalists were interested in learning about Christianity.
 Marrant's brother sent him a letter asking for him to come to Nova Scotia.

 Ministry

 Marrant worked for a clothing or cotton merchant in London after he was discharged from the Navy.
 While in London, he met Rev. Whitehead and told him of his dramatic conversion.
 Whitehead introduced him to Selina Hastings, Countess of Huntingdon, who encouraged him to become a minister.
 He thus joined the ministry of the Countess of Huntingdon's Connexion, which was a sect that practiced a combination of Calvinism and Methodism.
 It separated from the Church of England in 1783.
-After he was ordained as a preacher on May 15, 1785 in Bath, Marrant left for Nova Scotia.
+After he was ordained as a preacher on May 15, 1785, in Bath, Marrant left for Nova Scotia.
 After an eleven-week journey from England, he arrived in Nova Scotia in November 1785.

 He lived at Birchtown, Nova Scotia, the largest new black community, where he founded a Huntingdonian church.
 Marrant served the black people in the Birchtown area and developed a strong Christian community there.
 He travelled throughout Nova Scotia to other towns where Black Loyalists settled, such as Jordan River and Cape Negro.
 He also spoke to white congregations and First Nation people, the Miꞌkmaqs.
 When he delivered sermons, he used specific Bible verses to infer that he was a prophet sent to Nova Scotia to help raise up the Black Loyalists that listen to him.
 Further, he said that those who did not listen to him would perish.
 These kinds of messages were threatening to white residents.
 Speaking to the hardships that blacks endured, he said that lessons from God where often hidden: "God often hides the sensible signs of his favor from his dearest friends… real Christians, whilst they are among fiery serpents are awaiting with desire, and holy expectations, for the good of the promise."

 He had difficulty among other churches, particularly other Methodist churches.
 White ministers were especially upset when members of their congregations attended Marrant's services.
 He inspired the creation of Christian faith among black communities, including religious leaders Boston King, John Ball, and Moses Wilkinson, who were Methodists.
 Another was David George, a Baptist.